 Image compression is a method used to reduce the size of images, which can improve the loading speed and the overall performance of a website.

-To learn more about which compression method is the best fit for your website, we will have to take a look at the differences between the lossy and lossless techniques.
+To help you learn more about which compression method is the best fit for your website, this article will discuss the differences between the lossy and lossless techniques.

 Lossy Image Compression

 Lossy image compression is a process that removes some of the data from your image file, reducing the overall file size.
 This process is irreversible, meaning that the file information will be removed permanently.

 These lossy compression algorithms can reduce the file size considerably, but that usually comes with a trade-off – the image quality will also degrade.
 That’s why it’s better to have a backup file before making any changes.

 The .JPEG format is an excellent example of lossy compression.
 Files in the .JPEG format are suitable for pictures and photographs with no transparency.
 They’re great for a site that needs faster loading times, as you can adjust the compression ratios while keeping the right balance.

 Here’s an example of lossy compression with ShortPixel: